 At-home lab tests are the most accurate because the test is done in a lab.

-But rapid test kits are accurate too most of the time.
+But, rapid test kits also produce accurate results most of the time.
 The risk of a false negative or positive is relatively low unless you test too soon after exposure.

 That’s why it is important to get a repeat test whether you test negative or positive.

 If it is positive, get a repeat test immediately.
 If it is negative, wait for a few weeks before getting another test.